Incremental cloud backup

 In IT, and specifically in data recovery and backup, it’s usually less important whether the previous backup was another incremental backup or a full backup.
 The consequences may be important, however.

-An incremental backup is among a few basic techniques for securely archiving data and files.
+An incremental backup is a basic technique for securely archiving data and files.
 Users often compare the full backup to the incremental backup to contrast the typical method as an alternative.

-An incremental backup process always relies on a prior initial full backup.
-If an incremental backup is taken before a full backup is performed, the backup system will force a full backup instead.
-A full backup will cover all folders and files throughout a system.
-No new information should be lost if full and incremental backup methods are combined over time.
-A complete restore from such a system would require restoring the full backup, followed by restoring the data found in each incremental backup.
+An incremental backup process compares current data against a prior full backup.
+If an incremental backup is taken before a full backup is performed, the backup system forces a full backup instead.
+A full backup covers all folders and files throughout a system.
+No new information is lost if full and incremental backup methods are correctly combined over time.
+A complete restore from such a system requires restoring the full backup followed by restoring the data found in each incremental backup.

-A related concept is a differential backup, which typically backs up any data that has changed since the last full backup.
+A related concept is a differential backup that backs up any data that has changed since the last full backup rather than the last incremental backup.
 Differential backups may be combined with incremental backups.
 For example, a company might perform a monthly full backup, followed by weekly differential backups and daily incremental backups.
-A complete restore from such a system would require restoring the latest full backup, the latest differential backup, followed by any incremental backup since the latest differential backup.
+A complete restore from such a system would require restoring the latest full backup and the latest differential backup followed by any incremental backup since the latest differential backup.

-Full backups, differential backups, and incremental backups are all fairly typical backup methods.
-Less common types such as forever-incremental backups and synthetic backups.
-Here is how the common types of backups compare.
+Full backups, differential backups, and incremental backups are all fairly typical enterprise cloud backup methods.
+Less common types include incremental-forever backups and synthetic backups.
+Here is how the common types of backups compare:

 Full backups represent complete copies of all configured data.
 It’s essential to have all data entirely backed up, but this backup is best used periodically.
-Creating a full backup consumes far more resources — including time, storage, and network bandwidth — to implement frequently.
+Creating full backups can consume too many resources — including time, storage, and network bandwidth — to implement frequently.

-Incremental backups save time and resources because they reflect only what has changed in the data since the last backup — whatever type of backup it was.
+Incremental backups reflect only what has changed in the data since the last backup — whatever type of backup it was.
 This option consumes less storage space and time, but it also means a more difficult restore process.
 This is because it essentially means restoring both the last full backup as well as the last incremental backup.

-A differential backup, sometimes called cumulative incremental backup, also focuses solely on changed data.
-However, the differential backup restores back to the last full backup, where the incremental backup just goes back to the last backup of any type.
+A differential backup also focuses solely on changed data.
+However, the differential backup restores back to the last full backup, where an incremental backup just goes back to the last backup of any type.

-Comparing incremental vs differential vs full backups, then, the incremental backup sticks to only the most recent changes from the last backup of any kind.
-The differential goes back to the last full backup, and of course, the full backup is just like it sounds.
+Comparing incremental vs. differential vs. full backups, an incremental backup includes only the most recent changes from the last backup of any kind.
+A differential backup goes back to the last full backup.

 How full backups are performed, or if they are performed at all, can vary greatly between backup systems.
-An incremental-forever approach only performs one full backup, followed by incremental backups forever.
-A subset of this type is a block-level incremental-forever backup, which stores on the blocks that have changed since the last backup, versus a typical incremental backup that stores all files that have been created or modified since the last backup.
+An incremental-forever approach only performs one full backup followed by incremental backups forever.
+A subset of this type is a block-level incremental-forever backup, which stores all blocks that have changed since the last backup vs. an incremental backup that stores all files that have been created or modified since the last backup.

-Traditional incremental backups and incremental forever backup/forever incremental backup are all possible types of incremental backups.
-They are usually combined with an occasional traditional full backup or a synthetic full backup.
+Traditional incremental backups and incremental-forever backups are all possible types of incremental backups.
+They are usually combined with a periodic full backup or a synthetic full backup.

-Just like a standard incremental backup, a forever-incremental backup begins with a full backup; however, from that point forward, the system only conducts incremental backups—no periodic full backups at all.
+Just like a standard incremental backup, an incremental-forever backup begins with a full backup; however, from that point forward, the system only conducts incremental backups with no periodic full backups at all.
 After enough time, full restoration is possible with reorganized stored data from all backups.

-Advantages of the incremental forever backup strategy include fast incremental backup and quicker ability to restore operations during critical times.
-They also include low requirements for storage space and reduced demands on the network.
+Advantages of an incremental-forever backup strategy include fast incremental backup and a quicker ability to restore operations during critical times.
+Advantages also include low requirements for storage space and reduced demands on the network.

 A traditional full backup backs up all data from the original system being backed up.
 A synthetic full backup does not use the original system to create a new full backup.

 Instead of performing another full backup from the original system, the system consolidates its incremental backups to synthesize a new “full backup.”
-This then becomes the new starting point, and incremental backups continue from that point.
+This is the new starting point, and incremental backups continue from that point.

-Advantages of the synthetic full backup include faster backups and a reduced load on the backed-up system (i.e. the backup client).
-They also reduce demands on the network.
+Advantages of a synthetic full backup include faster backups and a reduced load on the backed-up system such as the backup client.
+A synthetic full backup also reduces demands on the network.

 The primary difference between incremental and differential backup focuses on the source file for backups and when it is consulted.

-Both the incremental backup and differential backup are efficient versioning systems, focusing on only the data that has changed to save disk space and time.
-The main distinction is simply which backup they use as a reference point and how far back they go.
+Both an incremental backup and a differential backup are efficient versioning systems, backing up only data that has changed to save disk space and time.
+The distinction is which backup they use as a reference point: the last full backup or the last incremental/differential backup.